workingDog/cyberstationFX/README.md

 endpoints are selected or the selected collection does not allow writing to.

 Other tabs on the STIX page allow for creating the different STIX types objects.
 Currently only **malware, indicator and relationship** are implemented.
+Other STIX objects will be implemented if there is an interest in this tool.

 If a *server/api root/collection* has not yet been selected, a bundle of STIX objects can still be created.
 Such bundle can be saved to local storage, can then be further edited as desired and eventually sent to a TAXII-2 server.